why Gen Digital Inc. [GEN] is a Good Choice for Investors After New Price Target of $25.98

 Sponsored

-The global research team from Norton, a consumer Cyber Safety brand of Gen™ (NASDAQ: GEN), today released its quarterly Consumer Cyber Safety Pulse Report, detailing how cybercriminals can use artificial intelligence to create realistic and sophisticated threats.
-The latest report includes an analysis of how large language models can enhance cybercriminal tactics.

-Gen Digital Inc. represents 647.00 million in outstanding shares, while the company has a total market value of $11.97 billion with the latest information.
-GEN stock price has been found in the range of $18.55 to $19.27.

-If compared to the average trading volume of 3.26M shares, GEN reached a trading volume of 4834691 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 3.59M shares, GEN reached a trading volume of 5978742 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for GEN shares is $25.98 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on GEN stock is a recommendation set at 2.40.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.